Leigh Brackett

-Leigh Douglass Brackett (December 7, 1915 – March 24, 1978) was an American author and screenwriter.
+Leigh Douglass Brackett (December 7, 1915 – March 18, 1978) was an American author and screenwriter.
 Nicknamed "the Queen of Space Opera", she was one of the most prominent female writers during the Golden Age of Science Fiction.
 As a screenwriter, she was best known for her collaborations with director Howard Hawks, mainly writing Westerns and crime films.
 She also worked on an early draft of The Empire Strikes Back (1980), elements of which remained in the film; she died before it went into production.

 In 1956, her book The Long Tomorrow made her the first woman ever shortlisted for the Hugo Award for Best Novel, and, along with C. L. Moore, one of the first two women ever nominated for a Hugo Award.
 In 2020, she posthumously won a Retro Hugo for her novel The Nemesis From Terra, originally published as Shadow Over Mars (Startling Stories, Fall 1944).

 Early life and education

 Leigh Brackett was born and raised in Los Angeles, California.
-Her father died when she was very young; her mother did not remarry.
-She was a tomboy, "tall" and "athletic".
+Her father died in 1918, a victim of the global influenza pandemic and her mother did not remarry.
+Leigh was a tomboy, "tall" and "athletic".
 She attended a private girls' school in Santa Monica, California, where she was involved in theater and began writing.